 At Fairport's annual Cropredy Festival in 2006 the surviving members of the Liege & Lief line-up and producer Joe Boyd received gold discs to commemorate the huge sales of the album during the years.
 At the festival the following year, they performed the entire album live for the first (and so far last) time.

 There are several versions of the album to choose between.
-The deluxe edition on CD from 2007 includes one disc with the original album and a second with songs that didn't make it to the album and BBC John Peel sessions.
-It even includes versions of "The Lady Is A Tramp" and "In Other Words (Fly Me Too The Moon)" by Richard Rogers and Lorenz Hart, lightyears away from Liege & Lief.
+The deluxe edition on CD from 2007 mentioned above includes one disc with the original album and a second with the three songs that didn't make it to the album and a BBC John Peel session recorded prior to the album sessions.
+It even includes versions of "The Lady Is A Tramp" and "In Other Words (Fly Me Too The Moon)" by Richard Rogers and Lorenz Hart, lightyears away from the contents of Liege & Lief.
 There are shorter and cheaper versions available on CD, too, and the album was also relaunched on vinyl not long ago.
-I think I'll stick to my old Island Records vinyl copy, that Joe Boyd signed earlier this year when he visited Oslo...
+When I want to listen to the original album, I stick to my old Island Records vinyl copy that Joe Boyd signed earlier this year when he visited Oslo...